dfilipidisz/overwolf-hots-talents/ROADMAP.md

 ### New features

 - **Share/save your talent builds.** Suggested by [Zweer](https://github.com/Zweer).
 Needs fleshing out.
+Show builds from popular sites (IcyVeins, HeroesFire, HeroesNexus, etc.)
 - **Commend system** Maybe a positive feedback loop could help decrease the toxicity.
 So far we only have negative loop (report).
 - **LED API integration.** On some Logitech keyboards.
 Not important, but the API is now in Overwolf, so why not?
 - **Historical data display.** Charts.
 Beautiful charts.
 Everyone loves chart.
 Especially pies.
 - **News Bar** Display stats/facts/results of ongoing eSport events in a small bar, news channel style. (?)
 - **Save hero league stats** Record the end-of-match results and aggregate them to a nice graph.
 My performance this season or something like that.
+- **Settings** Separate menu.
+Disable auto-close was suggested for now.